Efficient Query Re-optimization with Judicious Subquery Selections: Related Work

 \subsubsection{Routing-based system}

-Routing-based systems eliminate the traditional optimizer and query plans.
+Routing-based systems behave differently compared to traditional RDBMS.
 They process queries by routing tuples through a pool of operators.
-The idea of the routing-based system can be traced back to INGRES \cite{paper46}.
-In INGRES, each tuple could be executed in a different order.
-The routing-based system eliminates the concept of execution plan by routing tuples one by one.
-Eddies \cite{paper30} adds a new operator called ripple join, and Eddies can change the join order in ripple join.
-Both dynamic query optimization and routing-based system b-reak the unidirectional pipeline between optimizer and executor.
-However, compared to dynamic query optimization, routing-based systems totally abandon optimizer, making routing algorithms hi-ghly dependent on greedy algorithm and therefore unsuitable for complex queries \cite{paper47}.
+The idea of the routing-based system can be traced back to INGRES~\cite{wong1976decomposition}.
+The most representative work is Eddies~\cite{avnur2000eddies}, which adds a new operator called ripple join and can change the join order in ripple joins.
+Compared to re-optimization, routing-based systems totally abandon the optimizer, making routing algorithms highly dependent on the greedy algorithm and therefore unsuitable for complex queries~\cite{ioannidis1997parametric, trummer2021skinnerdb}.